This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Think about your life down the road.

 What will your life look like in 2-3 years from now?
 Maybe you have your dream life in your mind but you are not sure exactly when you will be able to reach those goals.
-But what does it look like?
+But what do those goals look like?

 Think about a few of these things…